What is Masonite?

 Masonite was basically a heavy-duty form of cardboard.

-Salespeople convinced homeowners of the economy of Masonite siding crews from fast-moving (and fast-talking) siding companies installed and quickly painted the Masonite and everything looked okay, at first.
+Salespeople convinced homeowners of the economy of Masonite siding crews from fast-moving (and fast-talking) siding companies installed and quickly painted the product and everything looked okay, at first.

 Then it rained.